projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/azu.md

 You can also deploy {{site.prodname}} for both networking and policy enforcement.
 In this mode, {{site.prodname}} uses a VXLAN-based overlay network that masks the IP addresses of the pods from the underlying Azure VNET.
 This can be useful in large deployments or when running multiple clusters and IP address space is a big concern.

-Unfortunately, aks-engine does not support this mode, so you will have to use a different tool chain to install and manage the cluster.
+Unfortunately, aks-engine does not support this mode, so you must use a different tool chain to install and manage the cluster.
 Some options:

 - Use [Terraform](https://docs.google.com/document/d/1CsOj3smZQHrmu0jbY7hg1ShXfcTswYm0Qj4BrFdw5qs/edit#heading=h.876rtqebbyno) to provision the Azure networks and VMs, then [kubeadm](https://docs.google.com/document/d/1CsOj3smZQHrmu0jbY7hg1ShXfcTswYm0Qj4BrFdw5qs/edit#heading=h.imdkqm7uo7st) to install the Kubernetes cluster.
 - Use [Kubespray](https://docs.google.com/document/d/1CsOj3smZQHrmu0jbY7hg1ShXfcTswYm0Qj4BrFdw5qs/edit#heading=h.1v8hzmk8q1x5)